TristanVII/2420_week11_lab/README.md

 ## Description

-Backup server is a bashscript that allows users to backup chosen directories to a server's ip address.
+Backup server is a bashscript that allows users to backup chosen directories to a remote system's ip address.
 The program comes with the bash scrip, a .service file and a .timer file.
-The service will run the bashscript as a service and the ti mer file will define when it is ran.
+The service will run the bashscript as a service and the timer file will define when it is ran.
 The default values for the timer will execute the *backup-server* script every Friday between 01:00:00 and 01:30:00.

 ## Getting Started

 ### Dependencies

 * Ability to use rsync
+* File editor such as Vim or Nano to edit files
-* IP address of a server's virtual machine (I.E user@147.182.243.30)
+* IP address of remote system (I.E user@147.182.243.30)
 * The ssh key pair on the device running the script and the host you are trying to connect to

 ### Installing